of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- PROFESSIONAL PLACEMENT – Boost your work-ready skills with an optional 48-week paid placement, with our past students having worked for BMW and trading companies
+- WORK PLACEMENT – Boost your work-ready skills with an optional 48-week paid placement, with our past students having worked for BMW and trading companies

 - SPECIALISE YOUR STUDIES – From exploring e-commerce and data to freelancing or financial strategy, tailor your course to match your career aims through our optional modules

 - ENRICHMENT – Learn from the experts through real-world simulations, workshops and guest lectures as well as working in our Financial Trading Suite and Digital Creative Studio

 Our business courses at University College Birmingham offer students opportunities to develop practical skills in our cutting-edge Financial Trading Suite, while our Digital Creative Studio enables you to learn an array of skills for producing digital content including video and audio.
 We also provide a range of support services for student entrepreneurs through our Enterprise Hive.

 If you want to set up your own business, visit our Enterprise Hive for a wide range of start-up support, including incubation space, tailored mentoring from industry experts and networking opportunities